chef/automate/components/automate-chef-io/content/docs/node-integrations.md

 ### Create a Scan Job Targeting Your AWS Account Configuration

-Filter the regions for the scan job by specifying regions to include or exclude.

 ![Chef Automate Create AWS-API Scan Job](/images/docs/create-aws-api-scanjob.png)

 ### AWS API Scanning Endpoints